eversoneliasg/100-days-of-python/day002/README.md

+# Day 02

+## Mathematical Operations

-Mathematical Operations: doing math in Python.
+Doing math in Python.

-Number manipulation and f strings: playing with numbers and handling f strings.
+## Number manipulation and f strings

+Playing with numbers and handling f strings.

+## Primitive data types

-Primitive data types: learning data types.
+Learning data types.

-Type error, type checking and type conversion: learning about types.
+## Type error, type checking and type conversion

+Learning about types.

+## Tip calculator project

-Tip Calculator Project: an easy and fast way to calculate what each person must pay after the bill arrives.
+An easy and fast way to calculate what each person must pay after the bill arrives.